 Kim H. Veltman

-The Kim Veltman foundation is promoting his works by making it available to a larger audience online.
+The Kim Veltman Foundation is promoting his works by making them available to a larger audience online.
 Kim H. Veltman is Scientific Director of VMMI (Virtual Maastricht McLuhan Institute); author and consultant on implications of new media for scholarship, culture and society.

 His research began with two historical topics: the history of perspective, and Leonardo da Vinci.
 During the 1980s, he began studying new models of culture which go beyond the limits of euro-centric and asian-centric approaches.
 Since 2004, this theme has become central to his studies, focussed on cosmology and alphabets.
 This led to lectures, several articles and a major book on Alphabets of Life.